-This is due to their low level of spatial awareness when compared to other species.
+This is due to their low level of spatial awareness compared to other species.

-Compared to other reptiles, leopard geckos also aren’t as skilled at gauging distance or dangerous situations.
+Compared to other reptiles, leopard geckos aren’t as skilled at gauging distance or dangerous situations.

 If you have ever watched your gecko walk off the edge of their hide and plop helplessly into their water bowl or substrate below them, this is because of their poor depth perception and lack of inhibitions after years of being bred in captivity.

-Although these lizards are interesting creatures, they somewhat lack social cognition and survival instinct.
+Although these lizards are interesting creatures, they lack social cognition and survival instinct.

 To make matters worse, the excessive inbreeding they have endured hasn’t helped their overall intellectual capacity in recent years.

 While all of this seems unnecessarily harsh on the leopard gecko’s character, an important factor in our minimal knowledge of the reptilian brain is the lack of academic studies on the subject until fairly recently.